zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-31-Message-Correlation-after-Network-Partition/index.md

 ##### Extend Steady-state verification

-For the steady-state verification multiple enhancements have been added.
+For the steady-state verification, multiple enhancements have been added.

 1. Previously the `zbchaos` didn't allow us to create instances of specific models, which is now added as new feature ([PR #167](https://github.com/zeebe-io/zeebe-chaos/pull/167)).
 2. In order to await the process instance completion a new flag was added `--awaitResult`, which allows us to await the PI completeness.